NeVA (LLaVA)#

 MultiModalSampleConfig: The MultiModalSampleConfig defines the configuration for multimodal samples.
 It includes the following default values, which can be customized as needed:

-image_token: Default token configuration for images.
-By default place holder string for images is <image> and token ID is -200.
+image_token: The default token configuration for images.
+By default, the placeholder string for images is the string

-ignore_place_holder: Default value is -100, used to represent placeholder tokens to ignore for loss computation.
+.ignore_place_holder: The default value is -100, which is used to represent placeholder tokens to be ignored during loss computation.

 Below is an example of conversation template configuration: